 When the fusion of sperm and egg takes place outside the female parent, it is called external fertilization.
 Only a minority of organisms exhibit this type of gamete fusion.
 For example, fish, frogs, etc. Here the female parent deposits her eggs in a place and later, the male parent ejects his sperms over them, then fusion takes place.

-Gametes that fuse externally has to face many challenges.
+Gametes that fuse externally have to face many challenges.
 Since eggs and sperms are deposited in the external environment, the chances of fusion are very less.
 Predators may eat eggs and the zygote that is formed.
-To compensate this loss, organisms like fish and frogs lay hundreds of eggs at a time.
+To compensate for this loss, organisms like fish and frogs lay hundreds of eggs at a time.

 To learn in details with video lessons, download BYJU’S- The Learning app.